 - For additional resources and recovery tips, visit the Missing Pet Partnership website.

 If You Find A Stray Animal

 If the animal is friendly and you can safely handle them, check for identification and try to find the owner.
-If you can keep the animal in your home while you search for their owner, please file a found report with Maui Humane Society to increase their chances of being reunited with their owner.
-You can also use social media such as Facebook to help spread the word about the lost animal.
-Many animals are micro-chipped (a form of permanent identification) so you should have the animal scanned for a chip.
-You can bring the animal to Maui Humane Society to be scanned or any veterinarian can provide this service.
+If you can keep the animal in your home while you search for their owner, file a found report with Maui Humane Society to increase their chances of being reunited with their owner.
+You can also use social media such as Facebook groups like Missing Pets of Maui to help spread the word about the lost animal.
+Many animals are microchipped (a form of permanent identification) so you should have the animal scanned for a chip.
+You can bring the animal to be scanned to any veterinarian or Maui Humane Society can provide this service.